daniel-beet/acme.sh.wiki-clone/deployhooks.md

 to add the id_rsa.pub key to the routeros and assign a user to that key.

-The user need to have access to ssh, ftp, read and write.
+The user need's to have the following policies enabled: ssh, ftp, read, write, password and sensitive.

 There are no need to enable ftp service for the script to work, as they are transmitted over SCP, however ftp is needed to store